Smart Card Enhancements

 The following solutions are not compatible with smart card Plug and Play:

-Public Key Cryptography Standard #11 (PKCS #11)-based solutions.
+Public key cryptography standard #11 (PKCS #11)-based solutions

-Smart card driver packages without complete INF files or with incorrect device identifications.
+Smart card driver packages without complete INF files or with incorrect device identifications

-Multislot smart card readers that create only one device node for all available slots in the smart card reader.
+Multislot smart card readers that create only one device node for all available slots in the smart card reader

 Each time a smart card is inserted in the computer, Windows attempts to download and install the smart card driver if it is not already available on the computer.
-You may see a Plug and Play error when you insert a non-Plug and Play smart card on the computer.
+You may see a Plug and Play error when you insert a non-Plug and Play smart card into the computer.
 This does not necessarily mean that there is a problem with the smart card.

 If your deployment uses only non-Plug and Play smart card solutions, smart card Plug and Play can be disabled by a local administrator on a client computer.
 Disabling smart card Plug and Play prevents the download of smart card minidrivers and prevents smart card Plug and Play prompts.